+AUDIENCE: [INAUDIBLE]
-PROFESSOR Well, I guess I'm, I see, the question is what's the sign convention with this particular picture?

-STRANG: Yeah, if this is node one and that's two, then-- Your question is good.
+PROFESSOR STRANG: Well, I guess I'm, I see, the question is what's the sign convention with this particular picture?
+Yeah, if this is node one and that's two, then question is good.
 It looks, I think, so I think I've got it not right.
 If this is node one down below, and two up above, then moving two positively would stretch the bar.
 And I've got minuses there.
-So I've got the opposite signs.
-I've got there, the signs that would go with this numbering.
+So I've got the opposite sides.
+I've got there, the signs that would go with this number.
 If that was node two and this was node one.
 Yeah, you're right, good.
-You have to, and that's the only way I do it, is to think will the movement stretch the bar?
-Then that's got a positive entry in A. Will the movement like that compress the bar, that'll be a negative entry.
-And our conventions are if it stretches that's positive. e positive means a stretching; e negative means a compression.
+You have to, and that's the only way I do it, is to think will the movement stretch to the bar.
+Then that's got a positive entry in there.
+Will the movement like that compress the bar, that'll be a negative entry.
+And our conventions are if it stretches that's positive. e positive means the stretching; e negative means the compression.
 So it takes a little patience.
 Or it takes writing the code correctly once and then of course it would do it for all these problems.
-Yeah, I think the TA in an earlier year actually wrote a code to, a truss code.
+Yeah, I think the TA in an earlier year actually wrote a code to a truss code.
 I don't know what happened to it but I could look.

+AUDIENCE: [INAUDIBLE]

-PROFESSOR Yes, yeah.
+PROFESSOR STRANG: Yes, yeah.
 That's right, and it will come out consistent.
-Yeah, if I take horizontal-- if I take the same convention that forces that way are plus, that's a plus f H 1, and it's a plus u H 1, then I'll get A will go to A transpose.
-Yeah, so if I'm consistent that plus for the u's, for the displacements, and plus for the f's, forces, then the correctly created A will give me the correct A transpose.
-But A transpose A has the ability to bury some of those conventions.
+Yeah, if I take horizontal, if I take the same convention that forces that way our plus, that's a plus f H 1 and it's a plus u H 1, then I'll get a will go to A transpose.
+Yeah, so if I'm consistent that's plus for the u's, so this displacement is plus for the f forces and the correctly created a will give me the correct A transpose.
+But A transpose A has the ability to vary some of those conventions.
 OK.
 Good.
 Yes.

+AUDIENCE: [INAUDIBLE]

-PROFESSOR Different.
+PROFESSOR STRANG: Different.
 More.
 Oh my God.
 OK.
 Yes.

+AUDIENCE: [INAUDIBLE]

-- AUDIENCE: [INAUDIBLE] - PROFESSOR This one, yeah.
+PROFESSOR STRANG: This one, yeah.